Skip to main content

 Fundamentals

-The question of whether a can penalize you for not meeting its health goals surfaces a deep and often painful conflict.
+The question of whether a wellness program can penalize you for not meeting its health goals surfaces a deep and often painful conflict.
 You commit to the process, follow the guidelines for diet and exercise, yet the promised results ∞ the lower number on the scale, the improved biometric readings ∞ remain stubbornly out of reach.

 The subsequent penalty, whether a financial surcharge on your insurance or the loss of an incentive, feels like a judgment on your effort.
 It communicates a simple, frustrating message ∞ you failed.
 This experience is not a failure of willpower.
 It is a fundamental misunderstanding of human biology.

 Your body operates as a complex, interconnected system, governed by a sophisticated internal messaging service known as the endocrine system.
-This network of glands produces hormones, chemical messengers that travel through your bloodstream to tissues and organs, dictating everything from your energy levels and mood to your and where you store fat.
+This network of glands produces hormones, chemical messengers that travel through your bloodstream to tissues and organs, dictating everything from your energy levels and mood to your metabolic rate and where you store fat.

 When a wellness program applies a one-size-fits-all set of expectations, it presumes that every individual’s internal hormonal environment is identical and will respond to the same inputs in the same way.
 This presumption is clinically incorrect.
 The true penalty is the physiological and psychological toll of forcing a body into a state it is biologically unprepared to achieve.